henderiw/techdocs/docs/yang/schema.md

 - Get datastore
 - Create Datastore (main, candidate)
 - Get Data -> gnmi get
-- Set Data -> gnmi set
+- Set Data -> gnmi set (does only syntax validation, no true validation)
 - Diff
 - Subscribe
 - Commit
   - we have the baseline + prepared candidate -> used to do the diff
   - when going to the device we will execute a diff

+we store interface/ethernet-1.1/sub-interface/1/...

 target differences